kaiachain/kaia/kaiax/gov/headergov/README.md

 # kaiax/gov/headergov
-This submodule is responsible for providing the governance parameter set from **header governance** at a given block number.
+This module is responsible for providing the governance parameter set from **header governance** at a given block number.

 ## Concepts